Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Application to density estimation

-The bound obtained in Proposition \ref{applidensity} can be also compared to the one obtained in Theorem 3.3 in Viennet (1997) under the assumption that the strong $\beta$-mixing coefficients in the sense of Rozanov and Volkonskii (1959) of the sequence $(Y_{i})_{i\in{\mathbf{Z}}}$ , denoted by $\beta_{\infty}(k)$, satisfy: $\sum_{k\geq1}k^{p-2}\beta_{\infty}(k)<\infty$.
-Our condition is then comparable to the one imposed by Viennet (1997) but less restrictive in the sense that many processes are such that the sequence $\beta_{2,Y}(n)$ tends to zero as $n\rightarrow\infty$ which is not the case for $\beta_{\infty}(n)$ (see the examples given in Dedecker and Prieur (2007)).
+The bound obtained in Proposition~\ref{applidensity} can be also compared to the one obtained in Theorem 3.3 in \citet{Vie97} under the assumption that the strong $\beta$-mixing coefficients in the sense of \citet {VolRoz59} of the sequence $(Y_{i})_{i\in{\mathbf{Z}}}$, denoted by $\beta _{\infty}(k)$, satisfy $\sum_{k\geq1}k^{p-2}\beta_{\infty}(k)<\infty$.
+Our condition is then comparable to the one imposed by \citet{Vie97} but less restrictive in the sense that many processes are such that the sequence $\beta_{2,Y}(n)$ tends to zero as $n\rightarrow\infty$ which is not the case for $\beta_{\infty}(n)$; see the examples given in \citet {DedPri07}.
+Notice also that, for $p=2$, inequality (\ref{resdensity}) is proven in Dedecker and Prieur [(\citeyear{DedPri05}), Proposition~3] under the summability of the weak $\beta$-dependence coefficients.
+In addition, when $p=3$, under the condition $\sum_{k\geq1}k\beta_{2,Y}(k)<\infty$, it can be proven that inequality (\ref{resdensity}) still holds by applying the Rosenthal-type inequality in \citet{Ded01} [see also Proposition 3 in \citet {DedPri07} for a version of the Dedecker's inequality in case of stationary sequences]; however, his inequality does not lead to (\ref{resdensity}) when $p>3$.